GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 Before validating an interface, visualization or dashboard, the team must ask:

-* Does this interface help the user understand an astronomical concept?
+* Does this interface help the user understand a specific DU ECU astronomical concept?
 * Is the visual hierarchy clear?
 * Are too many numbers displayed at the same time?
 * Can a new user understand the purpose of the screen in less than 30 seconds?